siddhantladdha/analog_daddy/README.md

 The [Gm/Id starter kit by Prof. Boris Murmann et al.](https://github.com/bmurmann/Book-on-gm-ID-design) is an excellent tool to get comfortable with gm/id methodology and use Lookup tables in general with whatever design methodology you like.
 Thus, this kit could serve as an advanced calculator.
-The kit is excellently written, but it is written in Matlab using which sucks, but the gist is that if this tool/methodology is going to be learned by new Analog Design engineers like me and taught in many other institutes, I would want them to use Python in this fun venture.
+The kit is excellently written, but it is written in Matlab (and MATLAB sucks), but the gist is that if this tool/methodology is going to be learned by new Analog Design engineers like me and taught in many other institutes, I would want them to use Python in this fun venture.
 Additionally, my experience with interactive plotting capabilities of MATLAB has been subpar.